 Neuropsychological assessment is essential to value-based care delivery, offering diagnostic accuracy and contributing to high-quality care.
-However, these assessments can be time-intensive and resource-demanding, with challenges such as lengthy testing and documentation processes or extended patient wait times.
+However, these assessments can be time-intensive and resource-demanding, with challenges like lengthy testing and documentation processes or extended patient wait times.
 Optimizing efficiency in the delivery, documentation, and billing of these assessments is crucial to overcoming these barriers, ensuring their accessibility and alignment with the principles of value-based care.

-This article is designed for healthcare providers, billing specialists, and administrators who seek a comprehensive understanding of the clinical and operational facets of neuropsychological evaluations.
-It aims to:
+Key InsightsThis article explores the clinical and operational facets of neuropsychological evaluations to help healthcare providers, billing specialists, and administrators garner a comprehensive understanding of the clinical and operational facets of neuropsychological evaluations.

 Unlike psychological evaluations—which primarily focus on emotional, behavioral, and cognitive aspects related to mental health—neuropsychological evaluations provide a broader perspective by incorporating assessments of brain-behavior relationships and neurological functioning.